 Under law, community services districts may perform a variety of municipal services if authorized to do so by the residents thereof.
-The District currently provides water, wastewater, solid waste, limited street lighting, limited street landscape maintenance and limited drainage.
+The District provides water, sewer, solid waste, limited street lighting, limited street landscape maintenance and limited drainage and general administrative services.